 - the lists of facts about Jesus that are “almost beyond dispute” developed by EP Sanders, especially that on pages 10-11 of his book The Historical Figure of Jesus, because Sanders is respected as a careful scholar who has expressed no religious belief or disbelief;

-- Maurice Casey and Bart Ehrman, who are agnostic scholars with recognised expertise in Aramaic and the New Testament text (respectively);
+- The late Maurice Casey and Bart Ehrman, who are agnostic scholars with recognised expertise in Aramaic and the New Testament text (respectively);

-- NT Wright, Richard Bauckham and Craig Evans, who are christian scholars whose scholarship is respected by their peers;
+- NT Wright & Richard Bauckham, who are christian scholars whose scholarship is respected by their peers;

-- John Dickson, because he is a historian who writes simply for lay readers from a carefully considered viewpoint within the centre of scholarship.
+- John Dickson, because he is a historian who writes simply for lay readers from a carefully considered viewpoint within the centre of scholarship; and

 In basing my summaries on these scholars and the other mainstream scholars mentioned above, I believe I have been objective and reasonable.
 We do well to be wary of those who only quote scholars from one end of the spectrum or the other.